 Inflatable Kayaks

-Inflatable kayaks are a popular choice among paddlers due to their portability and relatively low cost.
-These kayaks can be deflated and packed into a small bag, making them easy to store and transport.
+Inflatable kayaks are a popular choice due to their portability and relatively low cost.
+They can be deflated and packed into a small bag, making them easy to store and transport.
+They’re typically made of durable materials like PVC or Hypalon.

 Folding Kayaks